SQL statements produce diagnostic information that populates the

 DIAGNOSTICS syntax for referring to the second

 diagnostics area during condition handler execution.
-MySQL

-This section describes the structure of the diagnostics area in MySQL, the information items recognized by MySQL, how statements clear and set the diagnostics area, and how diagnostics areas are pushed to and popped from the stack.
+The following discussion describes the structure of the diagnostics area in MySQL, the information items recognized by MySQL, how statements clear and set the diagnostics area, and how diagnostics areas are pushed to and popped from the stack.

 The diagnostics area contains two kinds of information: